refugerpg/gunnenator/readme.md

 ```
 module.exports = function() {

+  /*
+   * This is where you calculate the inputs from the
+   * weapon and cartridge into game stat outputs.
+   */

   var calculate = function(weapon, cartridge, options) {
     var out = {};
     	out.name = weapon.name;
-    out.value = weapon.value;
+ 		out.value = cartridge.value;
     ...

     return out;
   };

+  /*
+   * These are columns for the ui-grid that serves
+   * as the main navigational tool for the app.
+   */

   var columns = [
     { field: "name" }
     { field: "value" }
     ...
   ];

+  /*
+   * And this is where you write an Angular filter to
+   * format the output for the individual item pages.
+   */

   var filter = function() {
     return function(input, options) {
       var dict = {
         "info" : {
             "name" : input.name
           ...
         },
         "section" : {
             "name: "Section",
             "values" : [
                 {name: "Value", "value" : input.value}
             ]
         }
       };
       return dict;
     };
   };

+  /*
+   * Return the three components of the
+   * file and baby, you got a stew goin'!
+   */

   return {
     "calculate": calculate,
     "columns" : columns,
     "filter" : filter
   };

 };
 ```

 ## Integration with the Gunnenator

 Now that you've hypothetically created a conversion file, the time has come to add your new RPG system to the Gunnenator.
-If I coded it correctly, all you need to do is add one line to main.js, right by where you see `var engines = []` on line 7.
+If I coded it correctly, all you need to do is add one line to config.js, right by where you see `var engines = []` on line 6-7ish.
 Just add your new conversion file there, for instance, `{name: "d20", "engine" : require('./core/d20)}` and bam, you're good to go.

 ## Deployment

 So, now you have a Gunnenator of your very own.
-All you have to do to get it into a deployable state is edit the 'baseURL' variable in main.js to the appropriate URL.
-This will allow the app to appropriately write the ng-hrefs and ng-srcs to their correct targets -- otherwise, the /#/ in the URL will confuse the living daylights out of it / me.
+All you have to do to get it into a deployable state is edit the 'baseURL' variable in config.js to the appropriate URL (no trailing slash, if you please), as well as your default engine (index of the array).
+This will allow the app to appropriately write the ng-hrefs and ng-srcs to their correct targets -- otherwise, the /#/ in the URL will confuse the living daylights out of me, and by extension, the program.

 ## Documentation